 What is Assurance Case?

-Assurance case (for medical device) is basically an effective communication method to demonstrate assurance of safety, effectiveness and performance.
+Assurance case (for medical device) is basically a communication method to demonstrate assurance of safety, effectiveness and performance.
 It organizes information into explainable structure, and demands evidences and critical thinking ("asking whys") for both the authors & reviewers.
 It is an excellent tool to advance regulatory science through improving effectiveness and productivity of regulatory submission process.
 Safety assurance cases are to demonstrate assurance of safety.
-Constructing safety assurance cases involves critical thinking on the completeness and correctness of risk identification, adequacy and sufficiency of risk controls, and trustworthiness/validity of testing results/methods.
-When being proactively developed, safety assurance case becomes an excellent safety engineering technique to address weakiness in risk management practices, reduce recalls and assure safety.
+Constructing safety assurance cases involves critical thinking on the completeness and correctness of adequacy of V&V, risk mitigation, and reliability.
+When being proactively developed, safety assurance case becomes an excellent safety engineering technique to identify /address weakness in design controls, risk management practices.

 When are Assurance Cases needed?

 Currently all infusion pump submissions are required by FDA to include safety assurance cases, and most of drug delivery combination product submissions are implied to provide device safety assurance case information.
-There have been shared example that manufacturers are using assurance case method on combination products.
+There have been shared examples that manufacturers are using assurance case method on combination products.
 There have been practices that assurance case method is used to assure and demonstrate cybersecurity.
-There have been ongoing research to use assurance case method to address other FDA hot topics, such as justification for Risk & Benefit Analysis conclusions or Real World Evidence validity.
+There has been ongoing research to use assurance case method to address other FDA hot topics, such as AI system safety.

 Where to get Assurance Case Training?

-Number of assurance case classes, workshops and webinars have been organized by AAMI with instructors from FDA, GessNet consulting and industry.
-Contact AAMI or GessNet for future offerings.
+Number of assurance case classes, workshops and webinars have been organized by AAMI or PDA with instructors from FDA, GessNet consulting and industry.
+Contact AAMI, PDA, or GessNet for future offerings.

 Could Assurance Case Requirement is expanded in the future?